Phone-GWP-group

 Just how much Christmas packaging is used - and ends up as waste - is very surprising.

-Estimates indicate that the UK uses around 40 million rolls of sellotape each Christmas.
-On average, every UK household uses a roll-and-a-half of sticky tape each.
+Estimates indicate that the UK uses around 40 million rolls of Sellotape each Christmas.
+On average, each household uses a roll and a half of sticky tape each.
 As a whole, the UK uses a million rolls of tape on Christmas Eve alone.

 Christmas gift packaging (and spending) facts